-If brands want their sales process to run as efficiently as possible, they must get the marketing funnel absolutely right.
-This article will discuss some of the best marketing funnel examples that brands can emulate.
+If brands want their sales process to run as efficiently as possible, getting the marketing funnel right is crucial.
+This article will discuss some of the best marketing funnel examples brands can emulate.

 Surprising marketing funnel examples

 Netflix uses a 2-step digital marketing funnel model that invites leads to enter their sales funnel via a FREE 1-month trial offer.
-Once the user clicks on the CTA to subscribe to the free trial, they will be funneled down to the pricing page.
-Here different package information will be provided.
+Once the user clicks on the CTA to subscribe to the free trial, they will funnel down to the pricing page.
+Users will find different package information here.

-Next, Netflix collects email addresses from users.
-So that they can easily follow up once someone decides to opt-out of the paid plans.
-They also included an assurance that the process will end soon.
+Next, Netflix collects email addresses from users so that they can easily follow up once someone opts out of the paid plans.
+They also include an assurance that the process will end soon.

-On the following screen, credit card information will be collected.
-At this point, everyone who enters the sales funnel will become a paying customer.
+Collecting credit card information occurs on the following screen.
+Everyone who enters the sales funnel will become a paying customer.
 The only way to ‘get out of payment’ is to cancel the subscription before the trial period ends.

 - Netflix uses a single CTA button on the Opt-in page.
-It is placed right on the top and front area where users can easily see.
+They place it on the top/front area where users can easily see.

-- Once consumers enter the funnel it is the only action that they need to take on the entire page.
-That means any guesswork from leads is taken out because they only need to do one thing.
+- Once consumers enter the funnel, it is the only action that they need to take on the entire page.
+This creates a streamlined action, as they only need to do one thing.